-As of September 30, 2018, the Group's authorized share capital amounted to \$22 million and 40,000 euro, divided into 2 billion ordinary shares with a par value of \$0.01 per share, 200 million preferred shares with a par value of \$0.01 per share and 40,000 ordinary A shares with a par value of 1.00 euro per share.
-The authorized share capital includes 40,000 ordinary A shares with a par value of 1.00 euro per share.
-The authorized share capital includes 40,000 ordinary A shares with a par value of 1.00 euro per share.
-The authorized share capital includes 40,000 ordinary A shares with a par value of 1.00 euro per share.
+As of September 30, 2019, the Group's authorized share capital amounted to \$22 million and 40,000 euro, divided into 2 billion ordinary shares with a par value of \$0.01 per share, 200 million preferred shares with a par value of \$0.01 per share and 40,000 ordinary A shares with a par value of 1.00 euro per share.
 The authorized share capital includes 40,000 ordinary A shares with a par value of 1.00 euro per share in order to satisfy statutory requirements for the incorporation of all Irish public limited companies.
 Johnson Controls International plc Parent Company may issue shares subject to the maximum prescribed by its authorized share capital contained in its memorandum of association.
 In connection with the re-domicile, the Group canceled all the outstanding treasury shares of JCI Inc., including shares held by subsidiaries, with an offsetting reduction in the share premium account.